thavlik/t4vd/README.md

 While not officially supported, the backend images *should* be compatible with [docker-compose](https://docs.docker.com/compose/).
 Porting would entail converting the chart to a `docker-compose.yaml` file.
 In any case, I strongly urge you to use kubernetes.

 ## FAQ
-### Why make this free?
-I firmly believe open source is the *only* way a project like this could ever be trusted.
-While Amazon et al have significantly more comprehensive frameworks for managing data and training models, it's unreasonable to expect full privacy, regardless of what the vendor promises.
-No matter how good the service may be, they are off-limits for some projects.
-This is where 100% open source software comes in.
-Whether you're running t4vd locally or in the cloud - even on AWS - the probability of prying eyes meeting your work is much reduced.

-### Why should I trust this project with my data?
-I take privacy with the upmost sincerity.
-There is no "phoning home" or equivalent anywhere in this codebase.
-Minus ingress, this repository contains the *entire* stack.

 ### Why does the project not include ingress?
 It is the opinion of many kubernetes experts, including myself, that the k8s-native ingress lacks the features required by most enterprise-scale projects.
 Ingress configuration is usually ad-hoc, so adding `Ingress` resources to the chart would only complicate deployment without bringing you any closer to actually getting it working.
 This has been the case for years, but as k8s-native ingress improves, the situation may change.